 Are you a family historian, trying to find what happened to a relative in 1914-1918?
 Or perhaps you are researching a local war memorial or the men of a particular unit?
-Start at our pages on how to research a soldier
+You will find these pages helpful:

-The British Army fought in numerous theatres of war during WW1, and in each a number of battles and engagements too place.
-Find out what and when, who took part and what happened in this section of the Long, Long Trail
+The British Army fought in numerous theatres of war during WW1, and in each of them a number of battles and engagements took place.
+Find out what and when, who took part and what happened:

 Where were the battlefields of the Great War?
 What are they like today?
 What is the best way of visiting them?
-The best place to start is Our battlefields section
+The best place to start is here:

 The Long, Long Trail is owned, designed, built and written by Chris Baker.
 He is a freelance military historian and battlefield guide, former Chairman of the Western Front Association and founder of the Great War Forum.
 Read more here